Digital Literacy Initiative for Vulnerable Women in Armenia

 Visionary Factors

 Economic precarity dictates priorities, and most of them should be short-term.
 This is a widespread mindset among beneficiaries.
-Many participants struggled to envision how digital skills could concretely improve their lives, particularly given that they live in rural areas.
+Many participants found it challenging to see how digital skills could directly enhance their lives, especially since they reside in rural areas.
 Age-related self-limitation hinders embracing future opportunities and possible changes.
 They consider themselves too old to learn new skills, so the output of any initiative should be immediate.

 "I don't think that I am interested in participating in such courses because there is no employment in new technologies in our village.
 These courses are useful for young people who want to become programmers, but not for me.
 I am too old for that.
 I make four haircuts per day on average, and every evening, I am paid off, and all this without any use of digital skills."Interview Extract: Refugee woman, 41 years old, mother of four children - Program beneficiary, VT: Hairdressing, Ararat region, Armenia